MPSVIRAJ/Wound-Border-Characterization/README.md

 ```sh
 python run_pipeline.py extract
 ```
-You can also visualize the process for a single image to ensure it's working as expected on your data:
+You can run this step for a single image to see the outputs of each process while extracting the features from your wound image.
 ```sh
 python run_pipeline.py extract --image_id <your_image_id>
 ```